Terumi/photogallery/README.md

 photogallery
 ============
-this is a laravel gallery package
+this is a laravel gallery package dike mou!